How disclosure and barring arrangements work

 Disclosure and Barring Service

 The Disclosure and Barring Service (DBS) helps employers in England, Wales and Northern Ireland make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
-The DBS decides whether it is appropriate for a person to be placed on or removed from a barred list.
+The DBS decides whether it is suitable for a person to be placed on or removed from a barred list.

 Barring people from working with vulnerable groups